 - Has anyone in this apartment been exposed to anyone with COVID-19 or been in a high risk setting such as a medical facility in the last 14 days?

-If anyone in the apartment is affected by any of the above conditions, then our maintenance team will need to contact an outside vendor to complete your request.
-That will be done as quickly as possible.
+If anyone in the apartment is affected by any of the above conditions, we may need to delay your service request or contact an outside vendor to complete your request.
+Your patience is appreciated.

 Emergency maintenance requests should be placed through the resident portal or by calling our office.
 If it is after hours, the on-call maintenance associate will be notified.

 Maintenance employees are required to wear masks when entering an apartment for services requests regardless of vaccination status.

 1. Is anything changing with my move-in schedule?

 All Peak Campus communities will be conducting a minimum contact move-in experience, so it is very important that each resident honor any assigned move-in time that has been provided.
 All paperwork and payments should be completed in advance to move-in.

 2. What if a resident is under quarantine when scheduled to move in?